Crytilis/MaterialSkin.NET/README.md

 ## WIKI Available!

-But there's not much in there for now, please contribute if you can. :smile:
+But there's nothing in there for now, please contribute if you can. :smile:

-You can access it [here](https://github.com/leocb/MaterialSkin/wiki)
+You can access it [here](https://github.com/TriDataGmbH/MaterialSkin/wiki)

 ## Current state of the MaterialSkin components